-- 19. As user root, start the ArcSight services: /opt/arcsight/manager/bin/setup_services.sh - 20.
-Ensure that the ArcSight services are running: /etc/init.d/arcsight_services status - 21.
-If you have not already done so, use the ArcSight Console to activate the ArcSight ESM APHA Monitoring Foundation Package.
+19. As user root, start the ArcSight services:

+20. Ensure that the ArcSight services are running:

+21. If you have not already done so, use the ArcSight Console to activate the ArcSight ESM APHA Monitoring Foundation Package.

-For more information, see the ArcSight Administration and ArcSight System Standard Content Guide on the ESM documentation page.
+For more information, see the ArcSight Administration and ArcSight System Standard Content Guide.

-When the upgrade is complete, perform post-upgrade tasks as described in the ESM Upgrade Guide on the ESM documentation page, and then continue to Verifying the Active-Passive High Availability Module and ESM Upgrade.
+When the upgrade is complete, perform post-upgrade tasks as described in the ESM Upgrade Guide, and then continue to Verifying the Active-Passive High Availability Module and ESM Upgrade.